sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 ---
 ## Set automatic re-deployment if the source image is updated.

-We will also mark the image stream object to be refreshed periodically (--scheduled=true) so that any changes to the image in Quay.io will trigger an application refresh:
+We will also mark the image stream object to be refreshed periodically (--scheduled=true) so that any changes to the image in Quay.io will trigger an application refresh in OpenShift:

 ```
 oc tag quay.io/YOUR_QUAY_USERNAME/flask-vote-app:latest vote-app:latest --scheduled=true